S3-working-group/s3-practical-guide/slides.md

 ---

-## # Limit Work in Progress
+## P9.5: Limit Work in Progress

-Limit the number of work item in any stage of your work process.
+Limit the number of work items in any stage of your work process.

 Work in Progress includes: